Minnesota Retiree Environmental Technical Assistance Program

 Interested applicants must apply through the State of Minnesota contracting website, which involves three steps:

 - Register as a vendor.
-Go to www.swift.state.mn.us, then click on “Vendor Portal” in the lower right.
+Go to www.swift.state.mn.us, click on “Vendor Resources” then "Supplier Portal."

-- Once registered, log in and find more information and the application materials by searching for “RETAP.”
+- Once registered, log in and find more information and the application materials by searching for “RETAP” (all caps, no quotation marks) in the “Event Name” box.

 - Email completed application materials to the address listed on the application.